Exchange Online Protection overview

 When an incoming message enters EOP, it initially passes through connection filtering, which checks the sender's reputation.
-The majority of spam is stopped at this point and rejected by EOP.
+Most spam is stopped at this point and rejected by EOP.
 For more information, see Configure connection filtering.

 Then the message is inspected for malware.
-If malware is found in the message or the attachment(s) the message is delivered to quarantine.
+If malware is found in the message or a message attachment, the message is delivered to quarantine.
 By default, only admins can view and interact with malware quarantined messages.
 But, admins can create and use quarantine policies to specify what users are allowed to do to quarantined messages.
 To learn more about malware protection, see Anti-malware protection in EOP.

 The message continues through policy filtering, where it's evaluated against any mail flow rules (also known as transport rules) that you've created.
 For example, a rule can send a notification to a manager when a message arrives from a specific sender.